- Education and Science»

 Growing Up 70's Meant Going from Hip Huggers to Polyester

-1970s fashion was somewhat diverse.
+The "look" of a decade is very much a part of the culture.
+Our nostalgic look back now turns to fashion for this reason.
+1970's fashion was somewhat diverse.
 In the early 70's hip hugger pants, midriff tops, wide belts, smock tops, and bell bottom/elephant pants were popular items.
-White belts and white shoes weren't uncommon, and hot pants, body suits and halter tops were coming along.
+White belts and white shoes weren't uncommon, and hot pants, bodysuits and halter tops were coming along.

 Some of the late 60's hippie influence was still evident in fringed suede jackets, crocheted vests, ponchos, army jackets, and earth shoes.
 Cut off denim shorts were cool and tube socks were common with Adidas and Nike shoes entering the picture.
 And who could forget Mood Rings?